yongzx/GSoC-2019-FrameNet/README.md

 ### Second Objective
 #### Knowledge-driven approach - BabelNet
-I did not successfully deploy the Singularity container for expanding FrameNet using BabelNet synsets because due to the API request limits, it would take 3 months for completing the representing FrameNet frames with BabelNet synsets.
-This expected duration does not include finding the best representative BabelNet synsets for a new lexical units.
-In other words, it would take more than 3 months to use BabelNet Web API to expand FrameNet.
+I did not successfully deploy the Singularity container for expanding FrameNet using BabelNet synsets.
+Due to the API request limits, it would take three months for completing the representing FrameNet frames with BabelNet synsets.
+This expected duration does not include finding the best representative BabelNet synsets for new lexical units.
+In other words, it would take more than three months to use BabelNet Web API to expand FrameNet.

-My mentor Prof. Tiago and I have sent emails to Roberto Navigli to request for the entire BabelNet dataset but to date, we have not hear back from him to date.
+My mentor Prof. Tiago and I have emailed Roberto Navigli to request for the entire BabelNet dataset, but to date, we have not heard back from him.
 However, despite this setback, I have created the Python Script `/home/zxy485/zxy485gallinahome/week5-8/babelnet.py` that maps a frame and POS to the set of BabelNet synsets that generalizes the LUs in the particular frame.
 The dictionary is stored as a pickled file `{frame_name}_subgraphs.p` in the folder `/home/zxy485/zxy485gallinahome/week5-8/babelnet_synsets`.

-To date, I have processed 52 frames and generated their BabelNet synsets representation for four different POS - nouns, verbs and adjectives/adverbs.
+To date, I have processed 52 frames and generated their BabelNet synsets representation for four different POS - nouns, verbs, and adjectives/adverbs.

 #### Distributional Semantics Approach - BERT Embeddings
 Before generating frame embeddings, I read through 10 papers to understand the recent practices with creating frame embeddings and summarized their methodologies in a report.
-I decided to replace the initial proposed DSSM model with BERT model to generate embeddings for lexical units and frames because BERT use attention models to create sentence embeddings, which better capture the semantic concepts of a sentence.
+I decided to replace the initial proposed DSSM model with BERT model to generate embeddings for lexical units and frames.
+The reason is that BERT uses attention models to create sentence embeddings, which better capture the semantic concepts of a sentence.

 The first application of the embeddings is identifying antonyms within FrameNet using a decision tree model trained with antonyms from WordNet synsets.
 There are two improvements made to increase the accuracy of the machine learning model.
 First, antonymous pairs in the training dataset share the same POS.
 Second, include the dependency level and relations (in integer representation) as the attribute in addition to the POS and cosine similarity of the antonym pair.

 The second application of the embeddings is identifying new lexical units from UCLA NewsScape dataset that can be added into FrameNet 1.7.
 The figure below shows the final pipeline for expanding FrameNet 1.7 using the lexical units in NewsScape dataset.
 There are two additional changes to my proposed methods.
-First, I included a unsupervised clustering Affinity Propagation model to cluster the non-compliant new lexical units.
+First, I included an unsupervised clustering Affinity Propagation model to cluster the non-compliant new lexical units.
 Second, I assigned frame names to the clusters using alignments built by multilingual FrameNet projects, namely KoreanFN and BrasilFN.

 ![Pipeline of Expanding FrameNet with NewsScape](https://github.com/yongzx/GSoC-2019-FrameNet/blob/master/images/Final%20Pipeline%20of%20Expanding%20FrameNet%20with%20NewsScape.png)